Khan Research Laboratories FC: Challenges and resurgence (2014–2019)

 In the 2014–15 season, they finished sixth after losing their star players, Kaleemullah Khan and Muhammad Adil to Kyrgyz club FC Dordoi Bishkek.
 Head coach Tariq Lutfi left the team in March 2015, and Sajjad Mehmood took over again as head coach of the team.
 They won a further two Challenge Cups in 2015 and 2016, becoming the most successful club in the National Football Challenge Cup, winning the tournament six times in total.

 In 2017, with the Pakistan Football Federation still paralysed by internal disputes and official competitions suspended, National Bank of Pakistan organised a separate 2017 NBP President's Cup, which KRL won after defeating WAPDA 1–0 in the final.

 The team returned for the 2018–19 Pakistan Premier League season after years of federation turmoil and football inactivity, winning their fifth Premier League title after defeating Sui Southern Gas 4–0 on the final match day, making them the most successful club since the inception of the Pakistan Premier League.

 2023–present

 Following the domestic football revamp in the country in 2023, departmental clubs including Khan Research Laboratories remained competing in the National Football Challenge Cup.

 Stadium

-The KRL Stadium in Rawalpindi, owned by the parent company Khan Research Laboratories serve as the team own ground.
+The KRL Football Stadium in Rawalpindi, owned by the parent company Khan Research Laboratories serve as the team own ground.
 It has regularly hosted several Pakistan Premier League and National Challenge Cup fixtures.